survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## Conclusion

 You can optimize webpack's performance in multiple ways.
 Often it's a good idea to start with more accessible techniques before moving to more involved ones.
-The exact methods you have to use, depend on the project.
+The exact methods you have to use depend on the project.

 To recap: